 - 1. Read GENERAL RULES. - 2.
-One entry per class. - 3.
-4-H Members must be enrolled in: Sewing & Textile Design to exhibit in classes 01, 6005, 6000, and 03; Shopping in Style for classes 02, 6020, and 6010. - 4.
+4-H Members must be enrolled in: Sewing & Textile Design to exhibit in classes 01, 6005, 6000, and 03; Shopping in Style for classes 02, 6020, and 6010. - 3.
+Entries will be judged on Thursday, 1:30 p.m. at the Minneapolis High School Auditorium Area.
+Garments must be entered in the 4-H Building for display on Tuesday, between 8:00 a.m. to 12:00 p.m.
+On Thursday, Exhibitor should pick up entries and take them to the Minneapolis High School Auditorium Area for judging.
+After judging, Exhibitor will return entries to the 4-H building and ribbons will be placed on the garments. - 4.
+Public Revue will be Friday, 6:00 p.m. at the Fairgrounds.
+Line up on the south side of covered arena at 5:45 p.m. - 5.
+One entry per class. - 6.
+Scripts should be 4-6 sentences in length and should be written exactly as you want it read during the Public Revue.
+Please avoid using the last name of the exhibitor in the script.
+90% of the written script should describe the outfit being modeled and could include descriptors such as fabric, colors, accessories, where you will wear the outfit, what you like best about the outfit, etc. 10% of the script could include information about your hobbies or other information about yourself. - 7.
 A color photo is required for all age level participants for each class entered.
 This can be on regular paper vs. photo paper.
-Intermediates and senior division participants will need to insert their photo in the cost per wear form where indicated. - 5.
+Intermediates and senior division participants will need to insert their photo in the cost per wear form where indicated. - 8.
 The intermediate and senior division participants are required to have the cost per wear form completed for judging.
-The link for this form can be found under Scoresheets, Forms, and Contest Study Materials below or by clicking hete-scoresheets, Forms, and Contest Study Materials below or by clicking hete-scoresheets, Forms, and Contest Study Materials below or by clicking hete-scoresheets, Forms, and Contest Study Materials below or by clicking hete-scoresheets, Forms, and Contest Study Materials below or by clicking hete-scoresheets, Forms, and Contest Study Materials below or by clicking hete-scoresheets, Forms, and Contest Study Materials below or by clicking hete-scoresheets, Photo is required on the cost per wear form.
-Be sure to download and save the document before filling it out. - 6.
-Entries will be judged on Thursday, 1:30 p.m. at the Minneapolis High School Auditorium Area.
-Garments must be entered in the 4-H Building for display on Tuesday, between 8:00 a.m. to 12:00 p.m.
-On Thursday, Exhibitor should pick up entries and take them to the Minneapolis High School Auditorium Area for judging.
-After judging, Exhibitor will return entries to the 4-H building and ribbons will be placed on the garments. - 7.
-Public Revue will be Friday, 6:00 p.m. at the fairgrounds.
-Line up on the south side of covered arena at 5:45 p.m. - 8.
-A 4-H member can model a constructed, purchased and/or recycled garment for judging, (total of 3) but only one will be modeled at the public revue. - 9.
+The link for this form can be found under Scoresheets, Forms, and Contest Study Materials below or by clicking here (page 1 is cost per wear and page 2 is the scorecard evaluation).
+A photo is required on the cost per wear form.
+Be sure to download and save the document before filling it out. - 9.
+A 4-H member can model a constructed, purchased and/or recycled garment for judging, (total of 3) but only one will be modeled at the Public Revue. - 10.
 Constructed Garments Majority of the outfit must be constructed and modeled by the 4-H member who made the garment / outfit.
-No additional models allowed (i.e. friends, animals, etc.).
+No additional models allowed (i.e., friends, animals, etc.).
 Everything which is commonly considered an outer garment must be constructed (vest, jacket, dress, skirt, pants, coat, etc.).
-A sweater, blouse or shirt worn underneath another constructed garment can be purchased or made. - 10.
-Purchased garment revue: the majority of the outfit must be purchased by the 4-H member or if constructed by someone else, the 4-H member will have selected the pattern and fabric. - 11.
-Garments should be taken by Exhibitor to the 4-H building after judging. - 12.
+A sweater, blouse or shirt worn underneath another constructed garment can be purchased or made. - 11.
+Purchased garment revue: the majority of the outfit must be purchased by the 4-H member or if constructed by someone else, the 4-H member will have selected the pattern and fabric. - 12.
 No premiums will be paid for Constructed Fashion Revue. - 13.
-No one other than the 4-H member enrolled in the project will model a garment (i.e., people, pets, etc.). - 14.
-Must be enrolled in specific project to exhibit.
+No one other than the 4-H member enrolled in the project will model a garment (i.e., no additional people, pets, etc.).